clojure-pirates/mern-cljs/README.md

 For now, this repository serves to share the knowledge on how to achieve above and I don't intend to release a library or framework :)

+## Motivation

+I wanted to build web application very quickly.
+I find predominantly functional language such as Clojure to be a very powerful choice for speeding up the application development.
+Meanwhile, I wanted to leverage the development by the tools other people built and tested well already.
+So I chose to combine ClojureScript and node.js.
+This way, I can take advantage of very rich set of JavaScript libraries managed by [npm](https://www.npmjs.com).
+I don't have to switch language (e.g. Python <-> JavaScript) to develop backend and frontend.

 ## What you need to install